 Virginia Fly Fishing in St. Mary’s River

 Staunton Dam is a large 15 acre reservoir that supplies water to the city of Staunton.
 Located in the George Washington and Jefferson National Forests, Staunton Dam is a great place to fish from the banks.
-Small game fish such as smallmouth bass, bluegill, pumpskinseed, redbreast and green sunfish, rock bass and channel catfish flourish in the waters around Staunton Dam; larger, slower growing game fish numbers are low, making the smaller fish populate quite rapidly.
-Two trout areas are located upstream from Staunton Dam for excellent Virginia Trout Fishing.
+Small game fish such as smallmouth bass, bluegill, pumpkinseed, redbreast and green sunfish, rock bass and channel catfish flourish in the waters around Staunton Dam; larger, slower growing game fish numbers are low, making the smaller fish populate quite rapidly.
+Two trout areas are located upstream from Staunton Dam for excellent Virginia trout fishing.